aleksei-berezkin/typique/docs/Configuration.md

 # Plugin configuration

 Settings are passed to the plugin via `tsconfig.json`.
+After changing the settings, restart the TypeScript server.

 The snippet below shows the configuration object shape along with default values.

 ```json
 {